krithikashreeL/Analysis-on-OMPI/README.md

   2.Next examined the locations and usages of assert and debug statements
   3.By using pydriller we have learnt more about the contributions

- We placed all the coverage results that we got into the Coverage Reports folder, this folder has .png files and html files.
+ We placed all the coverage results that we got into the Coverage Reports folder, this folder has the html file that shows total coverage report.

- Python_scripts folder consists of the python files that we used for analysing assert and debug count in test and production files and it also has gen_figures.py which has script for all the plots that we generated in our project.
+ Python_scripts folder consists of the python files that we used for analysing assert and debug count in test and production files,pydriller's data extraction scripts and it also has gen_figures.py which has script for all the plots that we generated in our project.

- In the Datasets folder we placed all the csv files that were generated from python scripts and the files that we used for plotting.
+ In the Datasets folder we placed all the csv files that serves as the dataset for our analysis.

- In the Images folder all the png files that were generated from python scripts are placed into this folder.
+ In the Images folder all the png files that were generated from python scripts are placed.